 7 Ways to Spend a Fantastic Getaway in Bolton Landing

-How would you like to ride down ziplines and walk among the tree tops in the Adirondacks?
-At Adirondack Extreme in Bolton Landing, you can do both at their aerial adventure course!
+How would you like to walk among the treetops in the Adirondacks?
+Check out Adirondack Extreme's aerial adventure course in Bolton Landing!

-Each year, Adirondack Extreme's operating season typically runs from April through November, weather depending.
-Plan your trip to the adventure course and get ready to unleash your inner monkey!
+Adirondack Extreme's operating season typically runs from April through November, weather depending.
+Book your trip to the adventure course and get ready to unleash your inner monkey!

 Dine Directly on the Lake George Waterfront